Get insider access

 2. Best Compact Full-Frame Mirrorless Camera

-While full-frame cameras aren't known for their portability, compact full-frame models like the Sony α7C II prove that you don't need to give up portability to get full-frame image quality.
+Full-frame cameras aren't known for their portability, but compact models like the Sony α7C II prove that you don't need to give up portability to get full-frame image quality.
 With one of the most compact full-frame bodies on the market, the α7C II is a great choice for high-quality travel photography and street photos.

 It uses the same sensor as the Sony α7 IV we mentioned above, so it captures excellent image quality and has a fantastic autofocus system.
-But there are some trade-offs with a more portable camera, most notably its small viewfinder and cramped ergonomics, especially compared to a camera like the Canon EOS R6 Mark II.
+However, there are some trade-offs with a more portable camera, most notably its small viewfinder and cramped ergonomics, especially compared to a camera like the Nikon Z 6III.
 Still, if you're looking for full-frame image quality in a compact camera body, it doesn't get much better than the α7C II.
 If you're on a tighter budget, the original Sony α7C is a great deal, though its internal video recording specs aren't as advanced as its successor's.
-However, if you're primarily a photographer, you won't be disappointed.
+But if you're primarily a photographer, you won't be disappointed.

 See our review